-Nifty Gizmos, Gadgets, and Apps for Mature and Senior Travellers
+Nifty Gizmos, Gadgets, and Apps for Mature aged Travellers

 Nifty Gizmos, Gadgets, and Apps for Travellers

-Part of the art of travelling lies in knowing exactly what to take to enhance your experience.
-Many people have particular comfort items or devices they always take with them, and without which travel would be unthinkable.
-And while you may already know which items are essential for you, there are now many products available that may further enhance your experience.
+Part of the art of travelling lies in knowing exactly what to take to enhance your travel experience.
+Many people have particular comfort items or devices they always take with them, whether on a quick weekend getaway or a long haul flight, and without which travel would be unthinkable.
+It can be a favourite suitcase or purse, or even something for security and peace of mind, such as a bag with RFID blocking pockets that protects your passport and credit cards from being swiped.
+While you may already know which items are essential for you, there are now many products available that may further enhance your experience.

 Technology has changed the way we travel (allowing us to book flights online) and has also introduced new tools to help us prepare for our journeys.
 Below are three travel apps we think you’ll find useful.

 We’ve talked about PackPoint in a previous article about packing tips.
-PackPoint is a free Android app released in 2014 that helps you organise what you need to pack based on the length of travel, the weather at your destination, and any activities planned during your trip.
+PackPoint is a free Android app released in 2014 that helps you organise your packing list based on the length of travel, the weather at your destination, and any activities planned during your trip.
 The link shows a video demo of the app’s key features.
 PackPoint first asks for your gender, your activity (business or leisure?), length of travel, and destination.
 It then checks the weather and develops a list of wardrobe, electronics, and toiletries to match your travel needs.
 You can tick off the items in the list as you pack, ensuring that you don’t forget anything before you leave.